mui/material-ui/docs/data/joy/components/toggle-button-group/toggle-button-group.md

 # Toggle Button Group

-<p class="description">A group of mutually exclusive two-state buttons.</p>
+<p class="description">A group of mutually exclusive buttons.</p>

 ## Introduction

-To emphasize groups of related toggle buttons, a group should share a common container.
+Toggle Button Group provides a way to get mutually exclusive actions closer together by sharing a common container.

-The `ToggleButtonGroup` controls the selected state of its child buttons when given its own `value` prop.
+It controls the selected state of its child buttons when given its own `value` prop.

 {{"demo": "ToggleGroupUsage.js", "hideToolbar": true, "bg": "gradient"}}